 Maidstone Museum & Bentlif Art Gallery

-Founded in 1858 as the Charles Museum, after local Doctor Thomas Charles bequeathed his art & antiquities to the Borough Council in 1855, the Museum is housed in Chillington Manor, a charming Elizabethan Mansion in Maidstone Town Centre.
+Maidstone Museum is home to a vast collection of fine art and historical artefacts of international importance and is free to all visitors.
+Founded in 1858 as the Charles Museum - after local Doctor Thomas Charles bequeathed his art and antiquities to the Borough Council in 1855 - the museum is housed in Chillington Manor, a charming Elizabethan Mansion in Maidstone town centre.

 With over 600,000 artefacts, Maidstone Museum enjoys the prestige of possessing one of the largest collections in Kent, and is renonwed as being one of the best museums in the South East.
 Among the most auspicious collections at the museum are those relating to Archaeology, Costume, Ancient Egypt, Ethnography, Biology, Fine Art, Geology, Local History, and Japanese Decorative Arts and Prints.